lsst-sqre/sasquatch/docs/user-guide/dashboards.rst

 =============================================================

 When creating a dashboard, you can create custom template variables to parametrize your queries and visualizations.
-With custom template variables you can create interactive dashboards, when you create a template variable it becomes available in the Chronograf UI for selection.
+With custom template variables you can create interactive dashboards.

 Any substring in your query can be parametrized by template variables.
 A typical use of template variables is to label a particular time range of interest corresponding to a test performed at the observatory or to an event.

-See the `M2 Functional Testing`_ dashboard for an example.
-There, a ``Map`` template variable maps the test name to the time range when the test was performed.
+For example, the `M2 Functional Testing`_ dashboard uses a ``Map`` template variable to create a mapping of the test name to the time range the test was performed.
 The query looks like:

 .. code:: sql